 After completing my Ph.D. thesis, we moved to Waterloo where our son, Kristian, was born.
 I had a post-doc at the University of Waterloo and published a few papers.
 Then we returned to the beauty of Vancouver, where our daughter, Justine, was born.
 Nikolaj arrived after I had taught at Capilano University (then College) for three years, and was ready to join the Canadian coaching team for the International Mathematics Olympiad in Tokyo.
 In June 2005, as a Lyon’s Senior Lecturer in Waterloo Seminar, I brought our whole family back to the University of Waterloo to visit our friends and our church, Mount Zion.

 We enjoy classical music and jazz, subscribe to Friends of Chamber Music, and love God and our church.
 When resting, I enjoy cooking, gardening, singing with Mogens and our children and playing the piano alone or in a chamber music ensemble.

-Kristian is studying biology and environmental science at SFU.
-Justine is studying biomed at McGill University, and Nikolaj is in grade 8 at Burnaby North Secondary School.
+Kristian now has a degree in Environmental Science & Applied Biology from SFU.
+Justine is studying Neuroscience at McGill University, and Nikolaj is in grade 9 at Burnaby North Secondary School.

 I returned to research in mathematics in 2008.